 Things to Remember:

-● Since there is no UZR data for catchers, the fielding component for catcher fWAR is calculated using two parts: the Stolen Base Runs Saved (rSB) metric from the Fielding Bible, and Runs saved from Passed Pitches (RPP).
+● Because there is no UZR data for catchers, the fielding component for catcher fWAR is calculated using two parts: the Stolen Base Runs Saved (rSB) metric from the Fielding Bible, and Runs saved from Passed Pitches (RPP).
 This accounts for a large portion of a catcher’s value, although pitch framing is not yet included in WAR.
+For this reason, catcher WAR is probably the least precise of all of the positions.

 ● WAR is context, league, and park neutral.
 This means you can use WAR to compare players between years, leagues, and teams.